Kunqu (pronounced kwin chu) is one of the oldest and most refined styles of traditional Chinese theatre performed today.

 The costumes and simple props often convey additional information about the characteristic of the character.
 For instance, peonies on a young man’s robe might indicate a playboy, or carrying a magnifying glass might indicate social blindness.
 A Buddhist nun always carries duster to ward off evil spirits.

 The meaning and accessibility of Kunqu performances are further enhanced by well defined role types.
 These roles differ not only in the type of character – young man, young woman, clown, etc — but also in the vocal requirements and the form in which the body is engaged.
 In fact, the stylized movement associated with each role type constitutes an art form in itself.
-The three most popular types of roles in Kunqu are 1) young women (dan), 2) young men (zheng scholar or civil officer), and 3) the clowns (qao).
+The three most popular types of roles in Kunqu are 1) young women (dan), 2) young men (sheng, scholar or civil officer), and 3) the clowns (qao).
 Other important role types include the old man role (lao zheng), old woman role (lao dan), and the painted face (jing).

 The Kunqu Orchestra